New York State law requires that students have a physical exam and have certain immunizations before they can attend public school.

 - Dental Health Certificate – For your dentist to complete when your child has a dental check-up.
 (Not required but suggested.)

-In July 2014, the New York State Department of Health (DOH) revised immunization requirements for school attendance to be consistent with recommendations from the Advisory Committee on Immunization Practices (ACIP).
+Additionally, in July 2014, the New York State Department of Health (DOH) revised required immunizations for school attendance to be consistent with recommendations from the Advisory Committee on Immunization Practices (ACIP).
 The ACIP is a national group of medical and public health experts.
-The new requirements took effect on July 1, 2014 and were developed to reduce the number of vaccine-preventable diseases, such as measles and whooping cough.
+The requirements were developed to reduce the number of vaccine-preventable diseases, such as measles and whooping cough.
 No new vaccines are required, but the number of doses required and the time intervals between doses has changed.

 Proof of the following immunizations is required for school entry in New York State:

 - Diphtheria, Tetanus and Pertussis Toxoid: minimum 3 doses

 - Polio: minimum 3 to 4 doses